 - Smartphone users

 Building a budget is one of the basic premises of personal finance.
 A budget can help you come up with a spending plan so you can give each dollar a job and actually know where your money is going.
 EveryDollar strives to be a budgeting software that helps you give every dollar a job and provides a game plan for achieving your financial goals.

 I’m not going to lie — EveryDollar has some stiff competition.
-Mint and YNAB are huge in the budgeting software space, and now Personal Capital is gaining popularity.
-But I believe that EveryDollar does have several unique selling points that make it a good option for budgeting.
+Personal Capital, Mint.com and YNAB (You Need a Budget) are huge in the budgeting software space.
+But I believe that EveryDollar does have several unique selling points that could make it a good option for you.

-What is EveryDollar?
+What Is EveryDollar?

-EveryDollar is an online budgeting software that helps users pay off debt, save, and give a name to every dollar.
-Following the principles of the zero sum budget, the software aims to give “every dollar” a job, so that everything is accounted for and you know exactly where your money’s going.
+EveryDollar is a budgeting app along the lines of Personal Capital, Mint and YNAB.
+It was created by personal finance guru Dave Ramsey to help users make the budgeting process easier and find the financial freedom they want.
+Following the principles of the zero-sum budget, the software aims to “give every dollar a job” so that everything is accounted for and you know exactly where your money’s going.

 How Does EveryDollar Work?

 First things first: You need to create an account via the website.
 You input your name, email address and password, as well as country, state and ZIP code (note, however, that currently EveryDollar is available only for those in the U.S. or Canada).
 Then you’ll receive a confirmation email and you’re ready to budget!

 EveryDollar comes with eight spending categories, but you also have the ability to create custom categories.
 You can also set up saving accounts (such as for emergencies), which EveryDollar calls “Funds.”